punchagency/entrecore-server/data_ingestion_service/README.md

 ## Implementation Roadmap

-See the detailed implementation plan in [task_flow.md](./task_flow.md) which outlines the phased approach over a 16-week timeline:
+See the detailed implementation plan in [task_flow.md](./task_flow.md) which outlines the phased approach:

 ### Phase 1: Foundation (Weeks 1-4)
 - Project initialization and infrastructure setup